 Here are the fascinating connections between basal cell carcinoma development and stress experience found in this scientific study:

 - Among basal cell cancer patients who experienced a recent severe life event, those who were emotionally maltreated by their mothers or fathers as children were more likely to have poorer immune responses.

 “that stressful events and the negative emotions generated by them, especially early in life, can dysregulate immunity enough to produce clinically significant changes, such as impaired responses to vaccines, slowed wound healing, promotion of inflammation, and dampened markers in both innate and adaptive immune function.
-They explained further that childhood maltreatment has been associated with elevated inflammation and higher antibody titers to the herpes simplex virus type 1 and to multiple diseases including cancer (and that) the immune system plays a prominent role in BCC tumor appearance and progression.”There's a really important take-home message here for all of us:
+They explained further that childhood maltreatment has been associated with elevated inflammation and higher antibody titers to the herpes simplex virus type 1 and to multiple diseases including cancer (and that) the immune system plays a prominent role in BCC tumor appearance and progression.”

 - Wear a good sun hat and cover as much exposed skin as possible with clothing.

 - Seek the shade when you can instead of staying out in the direct sun.